-You might not have been married long.
-Or you and your spouse simply might not have acquired significant assets (a house, a business or other properties) or significant debts (mortgage,
+- If you and your spouse do not have significant assets (a house, a business, retirement plan, etc.) or significant debts (mortgage, loans, etc.).

 Couples who have no children or who can agree on child-related issues